lizadams/CMAQ-WS-old/content/4-post-process-qa/a-run-Rscript/index.en.md

 ---
-title: Run Rscrpt to analyze difference between with DESID Emissions and the base case (no emission reduction)
+title: Run an R script to analyze difference between with DESID Emissions and the base case (no emission reduction)
 weight: 20
 ---